 Almond will also tell you how much data each device consumes.
 This feature can be very useful in helping you figure out if anyone is downloading too much and creating a bottleneck in your WiFi network.
 You can also see if your kids are consuming too much data during their bedtime.

 A complete set of supervision tools

-Securifi’s smart routers have for some time now already included parental controls which enable you to block and schedule – set Internet timer – any device’s access to your WiFi network.
-In addition, you can also opt to receive notifications anytime a device joins your network, see a list of all the devices that use your network, and drill down for each one to get information like how long they are online for.
+Securifi’s smart routers have for some time now already included parental controls which enable you to block and schedule any device’s access to your WiFi network.
+In addition, you can also opt to receive notifications anytime a device joins your network, see a list of all the devices that use your network, and drill down for each one to get information like how long they have spent online.
 You can even connect our service to IFTTT and record in a spreadsheet the surfing times of all the devices on your network.

-We were the first router to integrate with Amazon Alexa and of our many voice activation skills, one is parental controls.
+We were the first router to integrate with Amazon Alexa and parental controls is one of our many voice activation skills.

 Almond 3 and our IoT Security Service